-Risk Assessments will be reviewed on an annual basis or whenever there is a significant change to the activity/task /personnel or following an accident.
+Risk Assessments will be reviewed annually or whenever there is a significant change to the activity/task /personnel or following an accident.

-Specific risk assessments relating to individuals, e.g., staff member or young person/pupil are held on that person's file and will be undertaken by their line manager or teacher as required.
+Specific risk assessments relating to individuals, e.g., staff members or young persons are held on that person's file and will be undertaken by their line manager or teacher as required.